-- b.
-The Partner shall report any unsafe activity, condition, event, or source of danger they observe outside the Partner's defined area to the appropriate NASA POC(s) identified in the Agreement. - c.
-The partner shall cooperate in and permit a NASA KSC S&MA investigation (which may include an interim investigation response, data and artifact impoundment, and control of the scene) of any KSC-Reportable Mishap in accordance with Agency and Center policies and procedures. - d.
-If the Partner conducts an independent mishap investigation, the Partner shall provide a copy of the final mishap report to the appropriate NASA POC(s) as identified in the Agreement. - e.
+b.
+The Partner shall report any unsafe activity, condition, event, or source of danger they observe outside the Partner's defined area to the appropriate NASA POC(s) identified in the Agreement.

+c.
+The partner shall cooperate in and permit a NASA KSC S&MA investigation (which may include an interim investigation response, data and artifact impoundment, and control of the scene) of any KSC-Reportable Mishap in accordance with Agency and Center policies and procedures.

+d.
+If the Partner conducts an independent mishap investigation, the Partner shall provide a copy of the final mishap report to the appropriate NASA POC(s) as identified in the Agreement.

+e.
 The Partner shall report any close call ("near miss") that could have led to a KSC-Reportable Mishap to the appropriate NASA POC(s) as identified in the Agreement.

-CHAPTER 7: KSC GROUND-BASED PRESSURE VESSELS AND PRESSURIZED SYSTEMS
+CHAPTER 7: KSC GROUND-BASED PRESSURE VESSELS AND PRESSURIZED SYSTEMS a.
+Partner-owned ground-based PVS at KSC shall be designed, maintained, and tested in accordance with the applicable standards listed in NASA-STD-8719.17, NASA Requirements for Ground-Based PVS, Chapter 5, Table 6: Application of National Consensus Codes, Standards and Laws to PVS.

-If pressure vessels and pressurized systems built, owned, or maintained by the Partner are determined by the KSC Pressure Systems Manager (PSM) to pose a risk to NASA KSC personnel, hardware, facilities, NASA visitors, and the public, the following requirements apply.
-With the concurrence of the KSC PSM, the Partner may institute alternate requirements/ mitigations to satisfy the following requirements:
+If PVS built, owned, or maintained by the Partner are determined by the KSC Pressure Systems Manager (PSM) to pose a risk to NASA KSC personnel, hardware, facilities, NASA visitors, and the public, the following requirements apply.
+With the concurrence of the KSC PSM, the Partner may institute alternate requirements/mitigations to satisfy the following requirements: